NA-MIC/ProjectWeek/PW34_2020_Virtual/Projects/TRAKO/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

+1. Start with the pip-installable `trako` package to make an importer and exporter
 1. Integrate TRAKO with the MRML scene architecture.
+1. Consider architecture and options for a C++ implementation

 ## Progress and Next Steps